Featured picture of post "How to Create Scenario-Based Learning for Corporate Training"

 FAQs

-What is scenario-based Learning?
+What is scenario-based learning?

 Scenario-based learning (SBL) is a well documented, evidence-based instructional strategy for effective learning.
 Simulations, situations, challenges and problems are presented to the learner as a series of connected scenes.
 The scenes are interspersed with multiple choice questions branching to create different pathways for the participant to take, with different consequences and eventual outcomes.
 This learning theory can be said to be one example of the gamification of learning, but is a proven educational approach which has enormous benefits.